Table of Contents

 Earnest money deposit is NOT required on a Real Estate Purchase and Sale Agreement in any of the United States of America.
 The promise to buy is the consideration that’s required to make the contract enforceable.
-To avoid the topic, you can completely removed the Earnest Money line item from your contract.
+To avoid the topic, you can completely removed the EMD line item from your contract.
 The seller doesn’t see it, and therefore they don’t ask for it.
 Brilliant!!

-In the event you get one of these sellers that insists on an Earnest Money Deposit, you want to remain RISK FREE.
+In the event you get one of these sellers that insists on an EMD, you want to remain RISK FREE.
 There are a few things that you can do.